Learn-Java-for-Beginners/learn-java-for-beginners.github.io/syllabus/code-standards.md

-# Code Standards & Engineering Guidelines
+# Code Standards and Engineering Guidelines

 This document defines the coding standards to be followed throughout the mentorship program.